5th Passage: Present-day

 While 5th Passage is now considered defunct, the initiative continues to be consistently invoked as a significant artist-run initiative within the history of Singapore's contemporary art.
 5th Passage is very often referenced in relation to the controversial 1994 Brother Cane performance and the subsequent decade-long suspension of funding for performance art in Singapore.

 Scholarship in 2019 notes the contrasting trajectories for 5th Passage and The Artists Village: While 5th Passage was essentially "rendered [the] scapegoat" with little data about the initiative circulating, "the persons of interest from TAV have since literally moved on and upward in the artworld".
 Pioneering Singaporean performance artist, Lee Wen, who was closely involved with The Artists Village's activities, would touch upon this disparity in 2013, apologising to Victor and Lingham in a written blog post:

 The initiative's artistic director, Victor and co-founder, Lingham, have continued to play significant roles within Singapore's contemporary art landscape.
 Noted for her installations, Victor was one of four artists selected to represent Singapore at its first national pavilion in 2001 at the 49th Venice Biennale, and until 2022, remained the only woman artist to have shown at the Singapore Pavilion for the art biennale in Venice.
 From 2013 to 2015, Lingham would serve as the Director of the Singapore Art Museum, later taking on the role of Creative Director for the 5th Singapore Biennale in 2016.

 In 2019, the M1 Singapore Fringe Festival selected "Still Waters" as its theme, a direct reference to a 1998 performance by Victor.
-The work, Still Waters (between estrangement and reconciliation), was performed at the Singapore Art Museum, a rare publicly-staged performance work between 1994 to 2003, described by Victor as a work responding to the de facto performance art ban and the loss of the 5th Passage space.
+The work, Still Waters (between estrangement and reconciliation), was performed at the Singapore Art Museum, a rare publicly staged performance work between 1994 and 2003, described by Victor as a work responding to the de facto performance art ban and the loss of the 5th Passage space.

 In 2021, 5th Passage: In Search of Lost Time was presented at Gajah Gallery, Singapore, an exhibition that brought together artists who had previously shown works with 5th Passage, including works from Lingham and Victor.
 The exhibition sought to revive a consciousness of the various activities, ideals, and aspirations of 5th Passage.